ProgrammerAL/ThatWhichSmashes/README.md

 - You must have .NET Core installed on your machine in order to run a setup console application

-# Disclaimer
+# Disclaimers

-I DO NOT condone anyone using the code in this repo for any malicious activities.
+  1. I DO NOT condone anyone using the code in this repo for any malicious activities.
 If you choose to do you, you would bebreaking some laws and usage policies.
 I assume.
 I haven't checked.

-Also, at the point of this writing I have not run it at large scale against an endpoint, so I'm not 100% positive it works as advertised.
+  2. Also, at the point of this writing I have not run it at large scale against an endpoint, so I'm not 100% positive it works as advertised.
 Will update this ReadMe with results when that happens.
+  3. This is probably not a full solution for you.
+This project was designed to be a starting point that you customize for your own solution.
+I assume you will be taking this code and modifying it heavily to work for your applicaion(s).
+So be ready to make changes.

 # How to Run